Recruiting | 8Min Read

 Leverage iSmartRecruit for Efficient Recruitment Analytics Tracking

 With iSmartRecruit, you can utilise detailed recruiting analytics and reporting features that cover a broad range of recruitment metrics.
-So, it allows organisations to gain deep insights into their hiring process.
+So, it allows organisations to gain deep insights into their hiring process by integrating with such recruitment analytics software, which helps with data-driven decision-making and strategic planning.

 Your recruiters and HRs can track and analyse important analytics related to recruitment, monitor sourcing channel performance, and assess efforts towards promoting diversity and inclusion.